Automotive Radar Data Acquisition using Object Detection: Method

-In order to train our DETR-Radar object detection model, we used the NuScenes v0.1 dataset \cite{nuscenes}.
-This is one of the publicly available datasets for autonomous driving with a range of sensors such as Camera, LiDAR and radar with 3D bounding boxes.
-Similar to \cite{rad_img1}, we have converted all the 3D bounding box annotations to 2D bounding boxes and merged similar classes to 6 total classes, Car, Truck, Motorcycle, Person, Bus and Bicycle.
-This dataset consists of around 45k images and we have split the dataset into 85\% training and 15\% validation.
+In the Oxford radar robotcar dataset \cite{oxford}, they provide radar, rear camera data, front camera data among other sensors, covering 280km in Oxford, UK.
+The front camera was captured at 16Hz Frames per second (FPS), the rear camera at 17Hz and radar at 4 Hz.
+To the best of our knowledge, the Oxford dataset was the only raw radar dataset.
+Since manual annotation was required to identify objects , we tested our algorithm on three random scenes with 11 radar frames each.
+To train our DETR-Radar object detection model, we used the NuScenes v0.1 dataset \cite{nuscenes}.
+This is one of the publicly available datasets for autonomous driving with a range of sensors such as cameras, LiDAR and radar with 3D bounding boxes.
+Similar to \cite{rad_img1}, we converted all the 3D bounding box annotations to 2D bounding boxes and merged similar classes to 6 total classes, Car, Truck, Motorcycle, Person, Bus and Bicycle.
+This dataset consists of around 45k images and we split the dataset into 85\% training and 15\% validation.